 And there we have it!
 Files uploaded through FormAssembly to the new ‘Files’ tab of Salesforce Lightning.

 Want some more Salesforce use cases?
-Check out this tutorial to learn how to set up an approval process using FormAssembly and Salesforce, or check out our FormAssembly + Salesforce eBook below.
+Read our big guide to Salesforce forms with FormAssembly, or check out our FormAssembly + Salesforce eBook below.
 Don’t have a FormAssembly account?
 Sign up today!